 - Abby PiskelAbby is a 2016 graduate of Elizabethtown College where she majored in Corporate Communications and minored in English, Professional Writing and received her masters degree in Integrated Marketing Communications from West Virginia University in 2018.
 She started her professional career as a news reporter in her hometown of Hazleton, Pennsylvania and joined the PA Breast Cancer Coalition staff in February 2017.
 She is thrilled to be a part of an organization that makes a difference in the lives of others.
-Some of Abby’s favorite things include reading, music, travel, hanging out with her friends, and her guinea pig Burton.
+Some of Abby’s favorite things include reading, music, travel, and hanging out with her friends and family.

 Community Outreach Coordinator

 - Daniele KocklerDaniele is a 2015 graduate of Indiana University of Pennsylvania with a Bachelor of Science in Hospitality Management.
 Her focus in school was event coordination.
 Daniele joined the PA Breast Cancer Coalition staff in February 2018.
 She is thrilled to be part of a team working to improve the lives of women in Pennsylvania facing breast cancer.
 As Community Outreach Coordinator some of her responsibilities include, assisting community leaders in their planning and execution of Grassroots Partner events, coordinating volunteers and assisting with the Traveling Photo Exhibit.